mrmemes-eth/voxdolo.github.com/_posts/2010-09-21-remote-pairing-with-vim-and-tmux.md

 ### `tmux.conf`

-We're Vimtarded, so the following putting the following in `~/.tmux.conf` made us feel a bit more homey:
+We're Vimtarded, so putting the following in `~/.tmux.conf` made us feel a bit more homey:

 {% highlight bash %}
   setw -g mode-keys vi